barentswatch/barentswatch-api-examples/README.md

-Crendentials.py | config file to hold the credentials to authenticate  with autentication.py | demonstrate how to get an authorization  token with user/password (user Authorization) autentication_with_client_token.py| demonstrate how to get an authorization  token with client credentials (app Authorization) fishelse_weeksummary.py| Authentication  and use the token in an simple request fiskinfo_fishingfacilities| Authentication  and usage of the token to get fishing  facilities
+Crendentials.py | config file to hold the credentials to authenticate  with autentication.py | demonstrate how to get an authorization  token with user/password (user Authorization) autentication_with_client_token.py| demonstrate how to get an authorization  token with client credentials (app Authorization) fishelse_weeksummary.py| Authentication  and use of the token in a simple request with fiskehelse fiskinfo_fishingfacilities| Authentication  and usage of the token to get fishing  facilities